storefront-foundation/react-storefront-v6-shopify/README.md

 Here are a few built in methods for fetching data from Shopify:

-- `api(path, params)` The base Admin API helper method.
-Currently it is only used for `submitOrder`
+- `admin(path, params)` The base Admin API helper method.
-- `submitOrder(sessionId, email)` Submit order for session and email

   The rest of the methods will transform the Shopify responses to reflect the React Storefront models.
 This is done to make integration simpler.

 - `fetchSubcategories()` method for fetching subcategories
 - `fetchProduct(handle)` method for fetching a specific product